ShrutiPatil08/codsoft_task2/README.md

 # codsoft_task2
  The "Calculator" project in Python is a basic command-line calculator application.
 Users can perform arithmetic operations, such as addition, subtraction, multiplication, and division, by entering expressions in the console.
+The program evaluates the expressions and displays the results.
+It provides a simple and efficient tool for performing fundamental mathematical calculations in a straightforward manner.